JRDMIII/procedural-animation/README.md

 1. I could get a point slightly infront or behind an anchor in relation to the body of the ant by adding or subtracting the direction vector from the anchor position.
 2. I needed to add velocity to the feet of the legs as they were going to just teleport to their next target point

-This required a lot of refactoring and a lot of code - a lot of worry that i should've committed the code before making a change - but the result was more than good.
+This required a lot of refactoring and a lot of code - a lot of worry that I should've committed the code before making a change - but the result was more than good.

 First I implemented the anchor points and each of the legs (currently done separately just to make it easier for me to understand when programming and I will optimise next):